 Carson River Watershed

-The Carson River is our lifeline connecting our communities.
-Its precious water supports our Watershed’s environment, economy, and quality of life.
-The Carson River meanders 184 miles from the snow pack in California’s high Sierra through green alpine meadows, wide valleys, rock-lined canyons, cottonwood galleries, and high desert sage brush plateaus to the intermittent lake beds and wetlands in Nevada’s Carson Sink.
-The river basin’s natural resources have always attracted human settlement.
-This is evidenced by the several rural and urban communities, tribal lands, irrigated agricultural areas, historic sites, parks, open space and recreation areas the river travels through and near.
+The Carson River is a lifeline connecting several communities in two states.
+Its precious water supports our watershed’s environment, economy, and quality of life.
+It meanders nearly 200 miles, from the snowpack in California’s High Sierra through green alpine meadows, wide valleys, rock-lined canyons, cottonwood galleries, and high-desert sagebrush plateaus to the intermittent lake beds and wetlands in Nevada’s Carson Sink.
+The river basin’s natural resources have always attracted human settlement, as shown by the rural and urban communities, tribal lands, irrigated agricultural areas, historic sites, parks, and open space and recreation areas the river travels through and near.

 Carson River Watershed Map

-There are approximately 3,965 square miles of land from which water drains into the river creating the Carson River Watershed.
-The river itself is terminal or endorheic, meaning it is one of a few rivers in the world that do not flow to an ocean.
+Water draining from nearly 4,000 square miles of land into the river creates the Carson River Watershed.
+The river itself is terminal, or endorheic, meaning that it does not flow to an ocean.
+Clear Creek is an important tributary of the Carson River – find out more.